cshum/imagor/README.md

   -s3-storage-acl string
         Upload ACL for S3 Storage (default "public-read")

-  -file-result-loader-base-dir string
-        Base directory for File Result Loader.
-Will activate File Result Loader only if this value present -file-result-loader-path-prefix string
-        Base path prefix for File Result Loader

   -file-result-storage-base-dir string
         Base directory for File Result Storage.
 Will activate File Result Storage only if this value present -file-result-storage-mkdir-permission string